 Responds to non-hazardous, non-emergency and other calls for service in lieu of a police officer, such as lost property, requests for safety escorts, building close procedures, and motorist assistance.

-Writes reports documenting incidents and calls for service and prepare other written correspondence as needed.
+Writes reports documenting incidents and calls for service and prepares other written correspondence as needed.

 Maintains various logs and records; gathers information and prepares routine reports as assigned; enters input, and retrieves a variety of information using a computer.

 Supports a variety of administrative functions for the department and assists with projects as needed.

 Provides traffic control at traffic crashes, school dismissal periods, special events, and as necessary.

 Administers information and assistance to the general public; answers citizen inquiries and responds to complaints and requests for services.